Real Minecraft

 Features

-Some of RealMinecraft's features include transparency (water, leaves, flowers), animated textures (water), sprites (flowers), procedurally generated terrain using simplex noise, dynamic meshes and loading/saving of chunks.
+Some of notable features are transparency (water, leaves, flowers), animated textures (water), sprites (flowers), procedurally generated terrain using simplex noise, dynamic meshes and loading/saving of chunks.

 Transparency was definitely the hardest to implement, I chose to sort the faces of the transparent meshes from furthest to closest to the player, but that came with its own flaws.
 I later learned about depth peeling, but I didn't have the time anymore to implement this.
 I am very interested in this subject and have done already some research, and would love to build a project around this.
 As mentioned, meshes in Real3D are dynamic, there can be vertices added and removed during rum time, so the player can place and destroy blocks wherever it wants.